Meet the Founders

 Chief Executive Officer & Founder

-Prior to South Africa Makes, Dr Domingo was a postdoctoral research fellow and earned his PhD in Medical Biochemistry at the Institute of Infectious Disease and Molecular Medicine at the University of Cape Town.
-He has received awards from the Department of Science and Technology, National Research Foundation, Medical Research Council and the Oppenheimer Memorial Trust.
+Prior to SOUTH AFRICA MAKES, Dr Domingo was a postdoctoral research fellow and earned his PhD in Medical Biochemistry at the Institute of Infectious Disease and Molecular Medicine at the University of Cape Town.
+Dr Domingo has recently been elected as a Harvard South Africa Fellow for 2021-2022 and has also received awards from the Department of Science and Technology, National Research Foundation, Medical Research Council and the Oppenheimer Memorial Trust.
 He has also been invited to present at numerous prestigious peer-reviewed conferences around the world including “Global Challenges in the 21st Century” and more recently as an expert on “Future-proofing Africa for the Fourth Industrial Revolution” on behalf of the United States Consulate General in Cape Town.
-He also regularly shares his insights on the power of additive manufacturing for innovation in emerging markets on several public platforms.

 Meet the Advisory Board